Kentucky Fair Housing Laws: Everything You Need To Know About Fair Housing

 Are you a landlord in Kentucky?

-The FHA is a law that was put into place with the aim of ensuring that no American citizen faces discrimination when renting or buying a property.
+The Fair Housing Act is a law that was put into place with the aim of ensuring that no American citizen faces housing discrimination, such as when renting or buying a property.
 Seven protected classes are described in the FHA to ensure fair treatment.

-In this article, we are going to cover all the aspects of the FHA that you should know about as a Kentucky landlord.
-Among other things, you’ll learn about housing discrimination situations, FHA enforcement, and protected classes in detail.
+In this article, we are going to cover all the aspects of the Fair Housing Act that you should know about as a Kentucky landlord.
+Among other things, you’ll learn about housing discrimination situations, Fair Housing Act enforcement, and protected classes under housing laws in detail.

 Two years before the Fair Housing Act was passed by the federal government, the state of Kentucky passed the Kentucky Civil Rights Act of 1966, which disallowed housing discrimination at a state level.
 Kentucky was the first state in the South to provide state-sanctioned protections against civil rights violations.

-Before the FHA, a significant number of homebuyers and renters had to deal with serious discrimination.
+Before the Fair Housing Act, a significant number of homebuyers and renters had to deal with serious discrimination.
 The developments throughout the early and mid-1960s helped to reach the establishment of the FHA in 1968.
 This Act was officially recognized a week after Martin Luther King Jr. was assassinated.

-The main goal of the FHA is simple and straightforward: remove discrimination from the housing market.
-Without this Act governing the communication and arrangements between prospects and owners, episodes of major discrimination would be overlooked.
+The main goal of Fair Housing law is simple and straightforward: remove discrimination from the housing market.
+Without this Act governing the communication and arrangements between prospects and owners, episodes of major housing discrimination would be overlooked.

 You’ll find seven separate classes mentioned in the FHA.
-That’s because these classes of people were most discriminated against before the FHA was drafted and recognized.
+That’s because these classes of people were most discriminated against before the Fair Housing Act was drafted and recognized.

 While some of the classes shouldn’t cause any misunderstandings, Familial Status is a class that requires further clarification.
 Someone is a part of this class if they match at least one of the following descriptions.

 In the state of Kentucky, housing discrimination based on sexual orientation is against the law in Louisville, Lexington, and Covington.
-Additionally, it’s good to know that sexual orientation and gender identity were ruled by a federal judge as protected classes under the FHA in 2017.
-A connected amendment is in the pipeline.
+Additionally, it’s good to know that sexual orientation and gender identity were ruled by a federal judge as protected classes under the Fair Housing Act in 2017.
+A connected amendment that will prevent discrimination against sexual orientation and gender identity is in the pipeline.

 Remember that the FHA has certain exemptions.
 The notable exclusions include owner-occupied homes with fewer than four units for rent, private clubs and associations with a members-only concept, and single-family homes that are sold or rented without a broker’s help.

-The U.S. Department of Housing and Urban Development (HUD) is responsible for the enforcement of the FHA.
-As a rule, people are always able to file a claim with HUD.
+The U.S. Department of Housing and Urban Development (HUD) is responsible for the enforcement of the Fair Housing Act.
+As a rule, people are always able to file a claim with Housing and Urban Development.
 However, the alternative of filing a lawsuit in a federal district court exists as well.

-The outcome of the FHA violations depends on how severe the violation is in the first place.
-Simple discrimination may lead to a fine, imprisonment up to a year, or both.
-In more serious cases, threatening with, attempting to use or utilizing weapons, explosives, or fire, or causing bodily injuries in any other way could lead to a fine, imprisonment up to ten years or both.
+The outcome of the Fair Housing violations depends on how severe the violation is in the first place.
+Simple discrimination, such as charging higher rent for someone from a protected class, may lead to a fine, imprisonment up to a year, or both.
+In more serious cases, threatening with, attempting to use or utilizing weapons, explosives, or fire, or causing bodily injuries in any other way could lead to a fine, imprisonment up to ten years, or both.

 The previous paragraph briefly described extreme cases.
 In many cases, landlords don’t realize how seemingly subtle changes in their ad copy or interview questions can turn simple requirements into actual discrimination.